-1. Acts of dishonesty - (RUSO Student Policy 4.4.3 Students' Obligations and Regulations)
+1) Acts of dishonesty

+(RUSO Student Policy 4.4.3 Students' Obligations and Regulations)
-Acts of dishonesty may include, but are not limited to, the following:

 - a.
-Cheating, plagiarism, or other forms of academic dishonesty. - b.
-Furnishing false, misleading, or distorted information to any University official, faculty member, office, or law enforcement officer acting in the performance of their duties. - c.
-Assuming an identity other than your own. - d.
-Forgery, alteration, or misuse of any University document, record, or instrument of identification. - e.
-Falsifying or participating in the falsification of any University record. - f.
-Unauthorized possession of examinations or other course materials. - g.
-Academic Misconduct as defined in the University Undergraduate and Graduate Catalogs. - h.
-Any other act of dishonesty which adversely affects the University or the pursuit of its objectives. - Disruption or Obstruction Disruption or obstruction of teaching, administration, disciplinary proceedings, other University activities or functions on or off campus, or of other authorized non - University activities when the conduct occurs on University premises. - 3.
-Abuse Abuse may include, but is not limited to, acts of verbal abuse, threats, intimidation, dating violence, domestic violence, coercion, and/or other conduct which threatens or endangers the health or safety of any person(s).
-Planning, conspiring, and/or threatening to commit any act of violence is considered a violation of this policy.
-Methods of abuse may include, but are not limited to verbal, written, electronic, and/or visual displays. - 4.
-Physical Violence: An intentional act or acts, that has caused, is intended to cause, or threatens bodily harm.
+Acts of dishonesty may include, but are not limited to, the following: - b.
+Cheating, plagiarism, or other forms of academic dishonesty. - c.
+Furnishing false, misleading, or distorted information to any

+- University official, faculty member, office, or law enforcement officer acting in the performance of their duties. - d.
+Assuming an identity other than your own. - e.
+Forgery, alteration, or misuse of any University document, record, or instrument ofidentification. - f.
+Falsifying or participating in the falsification of any University record. - g.
+Unauthorized possession of examinations or other course materials. - h.
+Academic Misconduct as defined in the University Undergraduate and Graduate Catalogs. - i.
+Any other act of dishonesty which adversely affects the University or the pursuit of its objectives.

+2) Disruption or Obstruction

+Disruption or obstruction of teaching, administration, disciplinary proceedings, other University activities or functions on or off campus, or ofother authorized non - University activities when the conduct occurs on University premises.

+3) Abuse

+Abuse may include, but is not limited to, acts of verbal abuse, threats, intimidation, dating violence, domestic violence, coercion, and/or other conduct which threatens or endangers the health or safety of any person(s).
+Planning, conspiring, and/orthreatening to commit any act of violence is considered a violation of this policy.
+Methods of abuse may include, but are not limited to verbal, written, electronic, and/or visual displays.

+4) Physical Violence

+An intentional act or acts, that has caused, is intended to cause, or threatens bodily harm.
 Engaging in physical violence of any nature against any person, on or off campus, includes, but is not limited to, fighting, assaulting, battering, using a weapon; restraining or transporting someone against their will; or acting in a manner that threatens or endangers the physical health or safety of any person or causes reasonable perception of such harm.

+5) Harassment

-- 5. Harassment: Harassment includes patterned or repetitive conduct that is sufficiently severe and/or pervasive and that adversely affects or interferes with the educational program and/or creates an intimidating, hostile, or offensive environment within the University community.
-Forms of harassment may include, but are not limited to: physical, mental, sexual, racial, ethnic harassment, and/or may be based on national origin, religion, gender identity, or sexual orientation or perception of such. - 6.
-Sexual Harassment (for Title IX Cases): Sexual Harassment Offenses Include, but are not Limited to: Quid Pro Quo Sexual Assault, Domestic Violence, Dating Violence, and Stalking.
-Sexual Harassment consists of behaviors which are: - a. unwelcome, verbal, nonverbal, or physical conduct of a sexual nature that is, - b. severe, pervasive and objectively offensive denies or deprives a person equal access to NSU's educational program and/or activities, and is - c. based on power differentials (quid pro quo), the creation of a hostile environment, or retaliation.
+Harassment includes patterned or repetitive conduct that is sufficiently severe and/or pervasive and that adversely affects or interferes with the educational program and/or creates an intimidating, hostile, or offensive environment within the University community.
+Forms of harassment may include, but are not limited to: physical, mental, sexual, racial, ethnic harassment, and/or may be based on national origin, religion, gender identity, or sexual orientation or perception of such.

+6) Sexual Harassment (for Title IX Cases)

+Sexual Harassment Offenses Include, but are not Limited to: Quid Pro Quo Sexual Assault, Domestic Violence, Dating Violence, and Stalking.
+Sexual Harassment consists of behaviors which are:

-Examples include, unwelcome sexual advances, requests for sexual favors, acts of sexual violence, attempts to coerce an unwilling person into a sexual relationship, repeatedly subjecting a person to egregious, unwelcome sexual attention, punishing a refusal to comply with a sexual based request, making a benefit conditional upon submitting to sexual advances, sexual violence, intimate partner violence, stalking, sex-based bullying.
+- a. unwelcome, verbal, nonverbal, or physical conduct of a sexual nature that is, - severe, pervasive and objectively offensive denies or deprives a person equal access to NSU's educational program and/or activities, and is - c. based on power differentials (quid pro quo), the creation of a hostile environment, or retaliation. - d.
+Examples include, unwelcome sexual advances, requests for sexual favors, acts of sexual violence, attempts to coerce an unwilling person into a sexual relationship, repeatedly subjecting a person to egregious, unwelcome sexual attention, punishing arefusal to comply with a sexual based request, making a benefit conditional upon submitting to sexual advances, sexual violence, intimate partner violence, stalking, sex-based bullying.

-A. Domestic Violence
+Domestic Violence